-If you want to add new columns to the import then you must click on the plus icon and a popup will appear, where you can fill out details about the column
+If you want to add new columns to the database click on the plus icon and a popup will appear, where you can fill out details about the column

 To add a column you will need to fill out the following fields:

-- Header name - The title of the header by which the definition is recognised in the database.
+- Header name - The title of the header by which the definition is recognized in the database.

-- Main type - Does this column contain general Data, Labeled Data or Questionnaire Data
+- Main type - Does this column contain general Data, Labelled Data or Questionnaire Data.

 Once you've saved this information, a new definition will be added to the list on your left.
-Again, you can move about or rename these definitons.
+Again, you can move about or rename these definitions.

-Please note: the main type and sub type cannot be changed if records are already present in the system.
+The main type and sub type cannot be changed once records are already present in the system.

-Next, the data that gets gathered under the project definitions can be ranked based on the risk level it contains, such as High risk/ Medium risk/ Low risk.
-Assigning a risk level is mandatory, which is to be selected based on the data gravity it contains.
-Any personal data has its own risk level.
-So, it can be classified accordingly.
+The data that gets gathered under the project definitions can be ranked based on the risk level it contains, such as High risk/ Medium risk/ Low risk.